27escape/App-Basis-ConvertText2/README.md

 <tr><th width='100%'>Example</th></tr>
 <tr>
 <td>
-    version as a variable _%VERSION%
+    version as a variable %VERSION%
 </td></tr></table>

-If you want to display the name of a variable without it being interpreted, prefix it with an underscore '_', this underscore will be removed in the final document.
+**If you want to display the name of a variable without it being interpreted, prefix it with a backslash '\', this will be removed in the final document.**

 <table class='box' width='99%'>
 <thead><tr><th width='50%'>Example</th><th>Output</th></tr></thead>
 <tr><td>
-    _%TITLE%
+    %TITLE%
 </td>
 <td><br>
 %TITLE%